Variational Autoencoder (VAE)

 Fuzzy results

-Another issue is the fact that output images, generated by VAE decoder, are oftentimes blurred.
+A well-known issue with output images, generated by VAE decoder, is the fact that oftentimes they are blurred.

 How to explain this phenomenon?
 Consider latent space of a VAE, trained to recognized MNIST digits: